TheMartianLife/BigDayIn2019/tech.md

 # Recap: at UTAS

+* Take full advantage of UTAS facilities
 * Be on the lookout for events
-* Take full advantage of UTAS facilities
 * Join a society if there's one that interests you
 * Check for scholarships and awards
 * Go overseas if you want, even while studying!

+^
+To recap: UTAS has a bunch of facilities, events, groups and incentives to suit a huge range of people.
+Many are a bit weird to find on their very large and content-packed website, but now you know they're there.

 ---